 A quick scan of the home aligner industry will reveal that there are a lot of options.
 The rapid rise of this convenient and affordable treatment option has given rise to several new companies.
 Two of the most recent are SnapCorrect and Smilelove.
-If you’re considering these two companies, you might appreciate their low initial prices and frequent discounts, but they’re much more than attractive sticker prices.
+If you’re considering these two companies, you might appreciate their affordable prices, but there’s a lot more beneath the surface.

 Table of Contents